improve readability of help/man output

 - Making everything align up is certainly possible, but that means that the alignment will eat up a lot of screen estate.
 If it is acceptable that every option always takes two lines so that the description always starts on a new line, then that should be doable.
 Otherwise there isn't enough space on a standard-width terminal.
 Or we will end up longer descriptions taking up many more lines, if we only use the right half of the terminal to cram the descriptions in a narrow column, like the pre-5.0 code did.

 - There was/is no API to specify alternative descriptions for file options in t_filenm.
 The new/C++-converted tools actually specify more meaningful short descriptions; take a look at, e.g.,

 gmx help sasa.
 But using that in old tools would require API changes, and someone would need to write the descriptions for all the options for the mostly unmaintained tools.

 In the context of this issue, only the alignment and introduction of the [<.xvg>] part is something that has changed from pre-5.0, and the latter is there to make things a bit more consistent between the two option listings.

-#8 Updated by Szilárd Páll almost 5 years ago
+#8 Updated by Szilárd Páll about 5 years ago

 Thanks for quickstarting the discussion.